 When learning about or discussing plants, you’ll often come across both common and scientific names.
 There are good reasons for knowing both.

 When I discuss any plant on this site, I always mention the scientific name.
-That’s not just to impress you with my botanical chops, there are a few good reasons for this.
+That’s not just to impress you with my botanical chops, there are a few good reasons to use scientific names.

 Common Names Can Be Misleading